satellite-image-deep-learning/techniques/README.md

 * [yeoda](https://github.com/TUW-GEO/yeoda) -> provides lower and higher-level data cube classes to work with well-defined and structured earth observation data
 * [MapTilesDownloader](https://github.com/AliFlux/MapTilesDownloader) -> A super easy to use map tiles downloader built using Python
 * [tiles-to-tiff](https://github.com/jimutt/tiles-to-tiff) -> Python script for converting XYZ raster tiles for slippy maps to a georeferenced TIFF image
+* [telluric](https://github.com/satellogic/telluric) -> a Python library to manage vector and raster geospatial data in an interactive and easy way

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise